Simon Hughes (cricketer): Journalism

 On England's December 2007 Test match tour of Sri Lanka he was a summariser on the BBC's Test Match Special, and a commentator for the ODI series against the West Indies in 2009.
 In 2010 he again joined the Test Match Special team commentating on the tour of Bangladesh and the One Day Series against Australia.
 He has commentated on many home and overseas series for the BBC since and was the analyst for ITV4's coverage of the 2010 Indian Premier League up to the 2015 Indian Premier League.

-Until 2018 he was The Analyst on Channel 5's evening highlights programme when he was replaced by Alison Mitchell.
+Until 2018, he was The Analyst on Channel 5's evening highlights programme' until he was replaced by Alison Mitchell.

-He commentates on BBC radio and BT Sport and writes for The Sunday Times.
+He commentates on BBC Radio and BT Sport and writes for The Sunday Times.
 He also produced the analysis segments for the international coverage of the 2019 ICC World Cup including the final.
 In 2021 he produced a tenth book, A New Innings, co-written with Manoj Badale, owner of the Rajasthan Royals, detailing how the IPL reinvented the game and provides lessons for the business of sport.

-He presents and produces a regular podcast - The Analyst Inside Cricket - with the BBC's Simon Mann.
-Most recently he has formed a media production company, Starfield Films, with his next-door neighbour the director Ashley Gething.
-In partnership with Sylver Entertainment they have produced a cinematic documentary, the Greatest Game, retelling the story of England's 2019 World Cup triumph through the prism of the players and their families.
-Stephen Fry called it "one of the best sporting documentaries I have ever seen."
-It is currently showing on the Sky TV platform.
+He presents and produces a regular podcast – The Analyst Inside Cricket – with the BBC's Simon Mann.
+Most recently he has formed a media production company, Starfield Films, with his next-door neighbour, the director Ashley Gething.
+In partnership with Sylver Entertainment they have produced a cinematic documentary, The Greatest Game, retelling the story of England's 2019 World Cup triumph through the prism of the players and their families.
+Stephen Fry called it "one of the best sporting documentaries I have ever seen".